i-am-thampu/UFLD/README.md

 # Ultrafast Lane Detection Inference Pytorch
-Example scripts for the detection of lanes using the [ultra fast lane detection model](https://github.com/cfzd/Ultra-Fast-Lane-Detection) in Pytorch.
+This is an updated repo for the existing https://github.com/ibaiGorordo/Ultrafast-Lane-Detection-Inference-Pytorch- Example scripts for the detection of lanes using the [ultra fast lane detection model](https://github.com/cfzd/Ultra-Fast-Lane-Detection) in Pytorch.

 ![!Ultra fast lane detection](https://github.com/ibaiGorordo/Ultrafast-Lane-Detection-Inference-Pytorch-/blob/main/doc/img/detected%20lanes.jpg)